-Hiking on the coast of BC and seeing the meadows, slopes, and trail sides filled with a vast variety of Coastal Plants is one of my favorite things to do.
+Hiking in the Pacific Northwest and seeing the meadows, slopes, and trail sides filled with a vast variety of plants is one of my favorite things to do.

 Seeds formed after pollination occurs must be carried from the mother plant to places they can germinate.
 Some wildflower seeds have varying amounts of chemicals that inhibit germination in their seed coats.
 Some seeds germinate with just a small amount of rainfall.
 Others won’t sprout until the spring rains come and soak the seed.